 High cholesterol blood levels have complications, which put you at a high risk of heart attack and stroke.
 One main reason for high cholesterol blood levels is having a diet with foods that increase your cholesterol levels.
 This post explains and lists out foods that you must eat to lower your raised cholesterol levels and stay healthy.

-There are many other causes that raise your cholesterol levels but having a meal every day that speaks of a diet consisting of foods, which contain saturated fats and too much cholesterol is the leading cause.
+There are many other causes that raise your cholesterol levels but having a meal every day that speaks of a diet consisting of foods that contain saturated fats and too much cholesterol is the leading cause.

 There are many foods that have low cholesterol and the list is long with many choices.
 You must, under such circumstances, incorporate them into your daily menu.